 Triggers usually require little configuration.
 Usually, you need to define where to “point” and look for changes.

-In the case of the Planner “when a new task is created” trigger, we need to define:
+In the case of the Planner “when a new task is created” trigger, we need to define the following:

-- Group Id – This list shows all A.D.
+1. Group Id – This list shows all A.D.
 Groups.
-You can find the full list in your Azure Portal (you need to be an administrator to see the groups).
-These groups can be created automatically for you or define, but this is a topic for another article.
+You can find the complete list in your Azure Portal (you need to be an administrator to see the groups).
+These groups can be created automatically for you or defined, but this is a topic for another article.
 What’s important to know is that not all groups have planner instances, so you may see the next item empty.

 Outputs